C191068/Ali_Khatami_MERN/README.md

 In a large enterprise full stack project there may be team and developers working on Front End and separate team of developers <br>
 working on Back-end <br>

+As a full stack developer one should have the ability to work both on back end and front end <br>